smaht-dac/submitr/docs/source/advanced_usage.rst

     view-portal-object --env data CellLine

-This will output the names of the `identifying` and `required` properties for the named schema.
+This will output the names of the `identifying`, `required`, and `reference` properties for the named schema.
-And specifying  the ``--details`` option, the output will also include a alphabetical list of `all` of the schema properties, along with their types, and other details like: whether or not the property is required;
+And specifying  the ``--details`` option, the output will also include a alphabetical list of `all` of the schema properties, along with their types, and other details such as: whether or not the property is required;
-any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers;
+any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers.

 You can also output the type `names` of  `all` schema types present within SMaHT Portal using the special ``schemas`` name to the above command, for example::